mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

 *Preparation*

-- Before running these tests, open ``File > Settings > General > Project Recovery`` and set ``Enabled`` to true, ``Time between recovery checkpoints`` to 2 seconds and ``Total number of checkpoints`` to 5.
-  Further instructions can be found on the :ref:`Project Recovery concepts page <Project Recovery>`.
+- Before running these tests, set project recovery to run every 2 seconds.
+The instructions for this are on the `Project Recovery concepts page <http://docs.mantidproject.org/nightly/concepts/ProjectRecovery.html>`__.
-- Download the ISIS sample dataset from the `Downloads page <http://download.mantidproject.org/>`_.
+- Get the ISIS sample dataset from the `Downloads page <http://download.mantidproject.org/>`_.
-- `TOPAZ_3132_event.nxs` - available in ``/Testing/Data/SystemTest/``, get this by building the `SystemTestData` target.
+- `TOPAZ_3132_event.nxs` - availabe in ``/Testing/Data/SystemTest/``, get this by building the `SystemTestData` target.
 It should be in ``ExternalData/Testing/Data/SystemTest/``
 - The files `INTER000*` are in the ISIS sample data
-- Include the directory containing the test files in your Managed User Directories.
+- Make sure that the directory containing the test files is in your User Directories (this can be set on the First Time Startup screen)
-- Set up a save directory to store output for comparison, referred to as ``testing_directory`` below
+- Set up a directory to store output for comparison, referred to as ``testing_directory`` below
-- Note that if you have error reporting enabled, simply select ``Do not share information`` in the Error Reporter dialog

 **Time required 15 - 30  minutes**